 What do you serve with Chicken Parmesan besides pasta?

-With just a few tweaks, there’s no reason why we can’t enjoy our family comfort food favorites like Chicken Parmesan and still stick to our healthy eating plan.
+With my Oven Baked Chicken Parmesan, there’s no reason why we can’t enjoy comfort food favorites and still stick to our healthy eating plan.

 Your fork is waiting.